 Calvin Memorial Presbyterian Church was a short-lived attempt by a fleeting denomination to maintain a significant presence in North Omaha.
-Ultimately failing, they did succeed in ensuring the legacy of a gorgeous landmark that celebrates its 110th anniversary in 2020.
+Despite the hard work and commitment by African American members, the congregation ultimately failed.
+However, they did succeed in ensuring a gorgeous landmark that celebrated its 110th anniversary of existence in 2020.
 This is a history of Calvin Memorial Presbyterian Church at 3105 North 24th Street in North Omaha.

 Second Presbyterian Church was one of the oldest churches in Nebraska, originally established in 1861.
 When it reestablished itself as part of the Saunders Street Mission Chapel in 1881, the church was renamed North Presbyterian and grew more.
 Then, with a vigorous new minister in 1887, the congregation doubled its size.
 With a new building at North 24th and Nicholas Streets, it became Second Presbyterian Church in 1890.
 When they moved, the church sold Second Presbyterian to a Jewish congregation called B’nai Jacob Anshe Sholem.